bytebase/bytebase.com/content/blog/how-to-install-local-postgres-on-mac-ubuntu-centos-windows.md

 1. Once you are connected, you can create a new database by right-clicking on the "Databases" node in the left-hand sidebar, and selecting "Create > Database".
 1. In the "Create - Database" dialog, enter a name for the new database, and click "Save".

 That's it!
-You should now have a working Postgres database on your <insert your own> machine, and you can start using it with your preferred client or by using the command line.
+You should now have a working Postgres database on your own machine, and you can start using it with your preferred client or by using the command line.

 ## More Postgres Tools